uqee/coretechs-stackedit-workspace/Curaçao Check/DisputeResolution.md

 <Version>Last updated: September 17, 2021</Version>

- 1. If you have a complaint to make regarding our services, please contact us by email at [support@odds96.com](mailto:support@odds96.com) or by the customer support chat function.
+ 1. If you have a complaint to make regarding our services, please contact us by email at <a target='_blank' href="mailto:support@odds96.com">support@odds96.com</a> or by the customer support chat function.

 2. You understand and accept that records on the Odds96’s server will act as final evidence in determining the outcome of any disputed situation.